CSM Cetatea Suceava: First years of football (1932–1949)

-From Spartac to CSM (1946–1997)
+From Spartac to CSM (1950–1997)

-In 1950, another team was founded near the Prodaliment abattoir in the village of Burdujeni (now a neighbourhood of Suceava) named Spartac Burdujeni.
-In the 1953 season, Spartac Burdujeni won the Suceava Regional Championship and qualified for the promotion play-off for Divizia B. However, it finished 5th in Series I, held in Ploiești.
-Despite this, the second division was expanded starting the following season, and along with the four group winners, an additional eight teams (including Spartac) were promoted.
+In 1950, another team was founded near the Prodaliment abattoir in the village of Burdujeni (now a neighbourhood of Suceava), under the name Spartac Burdujeni.
+In the 1953 season, Spartac Burdujeni won the Suceava Regional Championship and qualified for the promotion play-off for Divizia B. However, it finished fifth in Series I, held in Ploiești.
+Despite this, the second division was expanded the following season, and alongside the four group winners, an additional eight teams, including Spartac, were promoted.

-In the 1954 Divizia B season, Spartac finished in 7th place in Series III and ranked 5th in the following season under the guidance of Gheorghe Hedeș.
-In the 1956 season, the team was renamed as Flamura Roșie Burdujeni, finished in 12th place tied on points with Locomotiva Iași, and barely avoided relegation on goal difference.
+In the 1954 Divizia B season, Spartac finished seventh in Series III and ranked fifth in the following season under the guidance of Gheorghe Hedeș.
+In the 1956 season, the team was renamed Flamura Roșie Burdujeni, finished 12th, level on points with Locomotiva Iași, and narrowly avoided relegation on goal difference.

-In 1957, Flamura Roșie Burdujeni is officially moved to Suceava and was renamed as Progresul Suceava, this particular moment was considered as a moment of rebirth for football of Suceava, after more than 10 years of fumbling, in which the villages of Ițcani and Burdujeni were better represented.
-Progresul played at the level of Divizia B for the next two seasons, before a new re-branding, now under the name of Victoria Suceava (since 12 April 1959).
-For the next decade, the team would change its name constantly, among the name used were Dinamo Suceava, Viitorul Suceava or Chimia Suceava.
-The inconstancy of identity was also found on the pitch, where the Suceava team returned to the second division only in 1966, under the name of Chimia Suceava.
+In 1957, Flamura Roșie Burdujeni was officially relocated to Suceava and renamed Progresul Suceava.
+This moment was considered a rebirth of football in Suceava after more than a decade of inconsistency, during which the villages of Ițcani and Burdujeni had been better represented.
+Progresul played in Series II of Divizia B for the next two seasons, finishing 11th in 1957–58, before another rebranding followed on 12 April 1959, when the club became Victoria Suceava.
+The team finished 12th in the 1958–59 season.

+For the next decade, the club experienced a lack of stability, reflected in its frequent name changes and fluctuating results.
+In 1959–60, under the name Dinamo Suceava, the team played in Series I of Divizia B, finishing fourth, followed by a sixth-place finish in the 1960–61 season.
+In 1961–62, the club dropped to 13th place and was relegated to the regional championship.
+Dinamo Suceava quickly returned to the national competitions after winning the Suceava Regional Championship in 1962–63, earning promotion to the newly re-established Divizia C, where it finished third in the East Series in 1963–64.

+Renamed Viitorul Suceava in 1964, the team finished ninth in the 1964–65 season, before becoming Chimia Suceava following a takeover by the Combinatul de Celuloză și Hârtie (lit.
+'Cellulose and Paper Mill Complex').
+In 1965–66, Chimia won its Divizia C series and secured promotion to Divizia B under the guidance of Radu Gologan and Vasile Frânculescu, with a squad that included Sidac, Petcu, Moraru, Vicovan, Gumő, Cotipolis, Arhire, Roșu, Marosi, Borcău, Găinaru, Tudor, Nicolau, Asiminoaiei, Luca, and Belizna.